-South Gloucestershire Council's highway asset is valued with a depreciated value of £2.178 billion (WGA return 2013/14).
+South Gloucestershire Council's highway asset is valued with a depreciated value of £3.842 billion (latest WGA return).
 This is by far the Council's most valuable asset and as such requires a level of investment that sustains this asset for future generations.
+The authority is now reporting on capital spend and the revised value of the new and depreciated assets on an annual basis.